prassr/gnu-linux-commands/Week-2/Lecture5.md

 ## ` coproc `
 * Bash builtin command to create interactive asynchronous subshells.
-* The program runs asynchronously and can listen to standard input and use standard output when necessary.
+* The program runs asynchronously and can listen to standard input and give back standard output on need.

-* Asynchronously run a subshell.
-* Run a command in a subshell. `NAME` is optional, default name is `COPROC`
+* Run command(s) in a subshell. `NAME` is optional, default name is `COPROC`
 ```bash
 coproc [NAME] { command; }
 ```